Regarding assets, the key limits as at 1 July 2021 are as follows1:

 To receive a full pension, assets (excluding the value of the primary residence) must be less than:

-Indexed every 1 July.
-Source: Australian Government Services Australia1.
+1. Indexed every 1 July.
+Source: Australian Government Services Australia.

 To receive at least a part pension, assets must be less than:

 |Couple – separated by illness||$1,040,500||$1,257,000|

-Indexed every 20 March, 1 July and 20 September.
+1. Indexed every 20 March, 1 July and 20 September.
 Recipients of Rent Assistance will have higher thresholds.
-Source: Australian Government Services Australia1.
+Source: Australian Government Services Australia.

 There are a number of strategies that may be used to reduce asset levels, which may result in qualifying for a part pension or increasing the current pension amount received.

 However, before reducing your assets it is important to bear in mind whether your remaining savings can support any shortfall in your retirement income needs, as any increased pension amount may still be inadequate.
 Personal circumstances can also change and increase the reliance on your reduced savings.
 For example, future health issues may require a move into aged care, which can bring increased expenses.

 With that in mind, here are six possible asset reduction strategies to help boost your pension:

-If there is a desire to provide financial assistance to family or friends, gifting may be able to reduce your assessable assets.
+If there is a desire to provide financial assistance to family or friends, gifting can reduce your assessable assets.
 The allowable amounts a single person or a couple combined may gift is $10,000 in a financial year or $30,000 over a rolling five financial year period.
-Any excess amounts will continue to count under the assets test (and deemed under the income test) for five years from the date of disposal.
+Any excess amounts will continue to count under the asset test (and deemed under the income test) for five years from the date of the gift.
 This is called deprivation.

 Your home is an exempt asset and any money spent to repair or improve it will form part of its value and will also be exempt from the assets test.